Advertiser Disclosure

 I’ve seen everything from silence to “RIP” as a response to Hyatt’s upcoming May 20 changes.
 The reality is probably somewhere in the middle.

 As someone with Hyatt’s top-tier elite status, I haven’t decided if these changes are good or bad yet.
-The problem is that we don’t know for sure how many nights will be assigned the new, more expensive prices and how many will be assigned the lower prices — and Hyatt hasn’t helped itself by not clarifying any constraints.
+The problem is that we don’t know for sure how many nights will be assigned the new, more expensive prices, how many will be assigned the lower prices, or how many won’t really be affected — and Hyatt hasn’t helped itself by not clarifying any constraints.
 But until the new model is here, I’m reserving my personal judgment.

 Fingers crossed the doomsday predictions on the internet are wrong.